yabinmeng/nosqlbench-build-docs/site/content/testing_at_scale/determinism.md

 ### Selecting Bindings

-The built-in workloads come with bindings which support the "rampup" and "main" phases appropriately.
+The built-in workloads come with bindings which support the _rampup_ and _main_ testing activities appropriately.
 This means that the cycles for rampup will use a binding that lays data into a dataset incrementally, as you would build a log cabin.
 Each cycle adds to the data.
-The bindings are chosen for this effect so that the rampup phase is incremental with the cycle value.
+The bindings are chosen for this effect so that the rampup activity is incremental with the cycle value.

-The main phase is selected differently.
-In the main phase, you don't want to address over the data in order.
+The main activity bindings are selected differently.
+In the main activity, you don't want to address over the data in order.
 To emulate a real workload, you need to select the data pseudo-randomly so that storage devices don't get to cheat with read-ahead (more than they would realistically) and so on.
-That means that the main phase bindings are also specifically chosen for the "random" access patterns that you might expect in some workloads.
+That means that the main activity bindings are also specifically chosen for the "random" access patterns that you might expect in some workloads.

 The distinction between these two types of bindings should tell you something about the binding capabilities.
 You can really do what ever you want as long as you can stitch the right functions together to get there.
-Although the data produced by some of the functions (like `Hash()` for example) look random, it is not.
-It is, however, effectively random enough for most distributed systems performance testing.
+Although the data produced by some functions (like `Hash()` for example) look random, they are not.
+They are, however, effectively random enough for most distributed systems performance testing.

 If you need to add randomization to fields, it doesn't hurt to add an additional `Hash()` to the front.
-Just be advised that the same constructions from one binding recipe to the next will yield the same outputs, so season to taste.
+Just be advised that the same constructions from one bind point to the next will yield the same outputs, so season to taste.